signalfx/signalfx-agent/docs/agent-install-awsecs.md

 5. Click **Next step**.
 6. Use the defaults for all options and click **Next step**.
 7. Use the defaults for all options and click **Next step**.
 8. Click **Create Service**.
-AWS deploys the Smart Agent to each node in  the EC2 cluster.
+AWS deploys the Smart Agent to each node in  the ECS cluster.

 ## Verify the Smart Agent